 - Looking at Business … From All Sides

 The ellipsis should provide a kick, but doesn’t everyone think s/he is viewing business from all sides?
 And “business” is a really big term.

 A refreshing approach to what?

 2. Direct your post to a single person.

 Write in the “first person” as though talking to someone.
-Consider how this, “Those of you who manage people,” differs from this, “When you manage people.”
-“Of you” tells every reader that he or she is not the only reader.
-It makes the blog less personal and, so, less engaging.
+Consider how “Those of you who manage people” differs from “When you manage people.”
+“Those of you” tells every reader that he or she is not the only reader.
+It makes the blog less personal and therefore less engaging.

 3. Don’t do long tutorials.

 Instead, break it up and use a real example to make your points.
 Many people are grabbing time to read blogs amid the rest of their hectic lives.
 It’s great to have all this knowledge to share, but break it up into manageable chunks.
 Give people a chance to process a single notion, and let them comment on it.
 If you’re planning a book, this is a great way to sound out each idea.

 If you link out to another blog or article, keep in mind that clicking on links takes time.
 Use links to give credit for originating thoughts and as a way to give people more to read when they have more time.